 - Use tools and instrumentation to troubleshoot and/or repair industrial equipment and systems

 - Read, interpret, and design schematics and wiring diagrams for mechanical, electric, and fluid power systems

 - Apply effective written and oral communication skills

 - Demonstrate computational skills to solve problems involving parameters contained in mechanical, electrical, electronic, and fluid power systems

 - Demonstrate computer literacy

-Full-time day; part-time evening (Contact advisor for recommended course sequencing).
+Full-time day, part-time evening.
+(Students should see advisor for recommended course sequencing.)

 Note: Students enrolling in Electromechanical courses will be assessed a laboratory fee for classes having a laboratory component.
 This fee is used to replace expendable materials and to maintain and upgrade laboratory equipment.
 See schedule for details.

 Eastern adheres to an open admission policy which means applications with a high school diploma or GED are eligible for admission.